-Thre ee months ended December 31, Twelve e months ended December 31, (\$ Canadian thousands) 2020 2019 2020 2019 Engineered Systems bookings \$ 28,835 \$ 72,261 \$ 146,902 \$ 340,552 Engineered Systems backlog 76,778 320,054 76,778 320,054 Segment revenue \$ 110,675 \$ 290,170 \$ 649,133 \$ 1,243,760 Intersegment revenue (9,841) (13,385) (16,847) (48,091) Revenue \$ 100,834 \$ 276,785 \$ 632,286 \$ 1,195,669 Revenue - Engineered Systems \$ 42,201 \$ 207,835 \$ 390,178 \$ 947,451 Revenue - Service \$ 35,474 \$ 48,127 \$ 150,939 \$ 172,130 Revenue - Rentals \$ 23,159 \$ 20,823 \$ 91,169 \$ 76,088 Operating income \$ 5,924 \$ 61,045 \$ 56,504 \$ 194,010 EBIT \$ 5,916 \$ 61,065 \$ 56,496 \$ 193,825 EBITDA \$ 16,233 \$ 69,816 \$ 97,808 \$ 227,206 Segment revenue as a % of total revenue 33.7% 58.3% 52.0% 58.5% Recurring revenue growth (15.0)% 21.5% (2.5)% 25.7% Operating income as a % of segment revenue 5.9% 22.1% 8.9% 16.2% EBIT as a % of segment revenue 5.9% 22.1% 8.9% 16.2% EBITDA as a % of segment revenue 16.1% 25.2% 15.5% 19.0%
+Twelve months ended December 31, 2020 2019 (\$ Canadian thousands) \$ 146,902 340.552 Engineered Systems bookings \$ 76,778 Engineered Systems backlog 320,054 \$ 649,133 \$ 1,243,760 Segment revenue (16, 847)(48,091) Intersegment revenue \$ 632,286 1,195,669 Revenue \$ \$ 390,178 \$ 947,451 Revenue - Engineered Systems Revenue - Service \$ 150,939 \$ 172,130 \$ \$ Revenue - Energy Infrastructure 91.169 76,088 \$ \$ 56,504 Operating income 194,010 EBIT \$ 56,496 \$ 193,825 FBITDA \$ 97,808 \$ 227,206 Segment revenue as a % of total revenue 52.0% 58.5% Recurring revenue growth (2.5)% 25.7% 8.9% Operating income as a % of segment revenue 16.2% EBIT as a % of segment revenue 8.9% 16.2% EBITDA as a % of segment revenue 15.5% 19.0%

-Engineered Systems bookings of \$28.8 million in the fourth quarter of 2020 represents a decrease of \$43.4 million or 60.1 percent compared to the same period in the prior year.
+Engineered Systems bookings of \$146.9 million in 2020 represents a decrease of \$193.7 million or 56.9 percent compared to the same period in the prior year.
 Bookings activity continues to be lower than historical levels due to several factors, including a severe downturn in oil prices caused by shifting supply and demand dynamics, as well as market uncertainty caused by the COVID-19 pandemic.
 These factors are in addition to previously disclosed difficulties facing the industry, including producers having made a general shift to funding growth capital expenditures from free cash flow, constrained access to capital for producers, uncertainty around global trade dynamics, and political uncertainty.
 The Company expects bookings levels to remain subdued through the first half of 2021 and has implemented certain cost saving measures in response to unfavourable market conditions.

-Revenue decreased by \$176.0 million and \$563.4 million in the fourth quarter and twelve months of 2020 compared to the same periods of 2019 due largely to lower Engineered Systems and Service revenue, partially offset by higher Rentals revenue.
+Revenue decreased by \$563.4 million in the twelve months of 2020 compared to the same period of 2019 due largely to lower Engineered Systems and Service revenue, partially offset by higher Energy Infrastructure revenue.
 Engineered Systems revenue decreased due to lower opening backlog on reduced bookings in recent periods, while Service was lower due to travel restrictions related to COVID-19 and pricing pressure on certain Service offerings.
-Rentals revenue increased due to the organic growth of the contract compression fleet, which grew by 15.4 percent on a horsepower basis in the last year.
+Energy Infrastructure revenue increased due to the organic growth of the contract compression fleet, which grew by 15.4 percent on a horsepower basis in the last year.

-Operating income was lower in the fourth quarter and twelve months of 2020 compared to the prior year by \$55.1 million and \$137.5 million, primarily due to lower gross margins.
+Operating income was lower in the twelve months of 2020 compared to the prior year by \$137.5 million, primarily due to lower gross margins.
 Gross margins decreased due to lower revenue on soft bookings throughout 2020, as well as the reduced contribution from certain large, high margin Engineered Systems projects that were booked during the second half of 2018 that were largely completed by the third quarter of 2020.
-Decreased margins were partially offset by lower SG&A costs in the fourth quarter of 2020 and twelve months of 2020.
-In the fourth quarter, SG&A was down due to reduced compensation expenses on lower headcount and salaries, while for the year ended December 31, 2020, SG&A decreased due to lower overall compensation costs, driven by mark-to-market impacts on share-based compensation and decreased profit share on lower operational results, as well as lower travel costs, partially offset by bad debt provisions taken in the second quarter of 2020.
+Decreased margins were partially offset by lower SG&A costs.
+SG&A decreased due to lower overall compensation costs, driven by mark-to-market impacts on share-based compensation and decreased profit share on lower operational results, as well as lower travel costs, partially offset by bad debt provisions taken in the second quarter of 2020.
 The Company continues to monitor costs in response to recent commodity price weakness and the uncertainty caused by the COVID-19 pandemic, and remains focused on controlling costs where possible.

 At December 31, 2020, the USA contract compression fleet totaled over 350,000 horsepower, compared to approximately 310,000 horsepower at December 31, 2019.
-The average utilization of the USA contract compression fleet for the three and twelve months ended December 31, 2020 was 82 percent and 83 percent, respectively, compared to 87 percent in both comparative periods in 2019.
+The average utilization of the USA contract compression fleet for the twelve months ended December 31, 2020 was 83 percent, compared to 87 percent in 2019.